sinclairzx81/sidewinder/libs/config/readme.md

 ## Overview

-The enables type safe configuation resolution using Sidewinder Types.
+This package enables type safe configuation resolution using Sidewinder Types.
 It is able to resolve configuration settings from environment variables, command line arguments or json configuration files.

 ## Contents